 But it wasn’t.
 As the months rolled by, his memory declined rapidly, and Jerry started talking incoherently, stopping for long pauses as he raked his brain for the right words that just simply wouldn’t materialize.
 His general practitioner knew little about cognitive decline, but he knew enough to urge Brenda and Jerry to seek help from a dementia specialist, which they did.

 After conducting some tests of Jerry’s memory at his office, the specialist ordered brain imaging and more tests.
 Sure enough, the diagnosis came back of mild cognitive impairment.
-“We cannot be certain of any of that,” the doctor told Brenda, “but that is my judgment, based on having seen those symptoms and tests in other patients.”
+“We cannot be certain,” the doctor told Brenda, “but that is my judgment, based on having seen those symptoms and tests in other patients.”
 After prodding him for a prognosis, he admitted that Jerry was at high risk for developing Alzheimer’s.

-Four years later, Jerry’s cognitive function had declined to the point where he recognized Brenda not as his lifetime partner, but as a kind and familiar face, or something close to that.
+Four years later, Jerry’s cognitive function had declined to the point where he seemed to recognize Brenda no longer as his lifetime partner, but as a kind and familiar face.

 All this unfolded as Brenda herself was going through episodes of forgetfulness that reminded her painfully of how Jerry’s weakening mental faculties had developed at the beginning.
 Was she destined for Alzheimer’s too?
 Who would look after Jerry?
 Who would look after both of them, if that became her predicament as well?
 And how long could she keep Jerry at home, if and when she herself embarked on the downhill path to dementia?

-Tough questions with no redeeming resolutions.
-Transitioning from old age to mild cognitive impairment phases raises fears of immeasurable proportions, particularly for people who had been exposed at close range to the full wrath of a spouse’s Alzheimer’s.
+These are tough questions with no redeeming resolutions.
+Transitioning from old age to mild cognitive impairment phases raises fears of immeasurable proportions, particularly for people who have had first hand experiences with a loved one with dementia.